-Method 2: Low- to Moderate-Income Neighborhood ("Area Benefit"): This method does not look at the income of a specific household, but rather all the people living in a particular area.
-HUD uses estimates from the American Community Survey to determine whether 51% or more of people living in an area make 80% or less of AMI.
-If so, this area is considered to be a "low- to moderate-income area."
+Method 2: Low- to Moderate-Income Neighborhood ("Area Benefit" - "LMA"): This method does not consider the income of a specific household, but rather all the people living in a particular area.
+HUD uses estimates from the American Community Survey to determine whether 51% or more of people living in an area have income at 80% or less of AMI.
+If so, this area is considered to be a "low- to moderate-income area" (LMA).
 The City follows determinations made by HUD as to which census tracts qualify.